dapr/quickstarts/hello-world/README.md

 You're up and running!
 Both Dapr and your app logs will appear here.
 ...
 ```
 > **Note**: the `--app-port` (the port the app runs on) is configurable.
-Our Node app happens to run on port 3000, but we could configure it to run on any other port.
+The Node app happens to run on port 3000, but you could configure it to run on any other port.
 Also note that the Dapr `--app-port` parameter is optional, and if not supplied, a random available port is used.

 The `dapr run` command looks for the default components directory which for Linux/MacOS is `$HOME/.dapr/components` and for Windows is `%USERPROFILE%\.dapr\components` which holds yaml definition files for components Dapr will be using at runtime.
 When running locally, the yaml files which provide default definitions for a local development environment are placed in this default components directory (learn more about this flow [here](https://github.com/dapr/docs/blob/master/walkthroughs/daprrun.md)).
 Review the `statestore.yaml` file in the `components` directory: